hoangton/smartcash/wallets/recovery.rst

 ``chainstate``, etc.) intact, since they will help you get started faster by providing a copy of the blockchain and your settings.

-Now open SmartCash Node Client and wait for blockchain synchronization to complete.
+Now open SmartCash NodeClient and wait for blockchain synchronization to complete.
 Your wallet will be restored/upgraded and all balances should be displayed.
 You should ensure you have the correct password by trying to unlock your wallet from **Settings > Unlock Wallet** to make sure you can actually create transactions using your balances.
 If you have any problems with your balance not appearing, try to force a rescan of the blockchain by going to **Help > Debug Windows >Wallet Repair** and selecting **Rescan blockchain files**. **Rebuild index** may also help.
-SmartCash Node Client will restart and perform a full scan of the blockchain.
+SmartCash NodeClient will restart and perform a full scan of the blockchain.